• Free shipping on all orders

 Things to Know When Owning a Jacktese:

 The Jacktese may take after the high-octane Jack Russell or the more sedate Maltese.
-In any case, it can make an ideal pet for the right owner, but it does take some care and maintenance to ensure it stays fit, healthy, and happy.
+In any case, they can make an ideal pet for the right owner.
+Before adopting a Jacktese, check out these care requirements.

 Food & Diet Requirements 🦴

-You can give commercial dog food to a Jacktese, which means feeding either dry or canned food, or a combination of both.
-If feeding dry food, expect to feed around 1.5 cups of kibble per day.
-You may need to feed slightly more or less than this according to activity level, weight of the dog, and other factors.
+You can feed your Jacktese dry or canned food or a combination of both.
+If feeding dry food, expect to serve around 1.5 cups of kibble per day.
+You may need to feed slightly more or less depending on the dog’s activity level, weight, and other factors.

 If feeding wet food, follow the feeding instructions on the packaging.
-If your vet has recommended feeding a certain food or a certain amount of food, always follow these guidelines above any others.
+If your vet has recommended feeding a particular brand or a certain amount of food, always follow their guidelines.

-Obesity and excessive weight can be major problems for dogs, so whether you feed dry food, wet food, or a combination, ensure you don’t overfeed.
-Consider the treats you give and reduce the amount of food you give accordingly, as well.
+Obesity and excessive weight can be significant problems for small and large canines, so whether you feed dry food, wet food, or a combination, ensure you don’t overfeed.
+Consider the treats you provide and reduce the amount of food you serve accordingly.

-Your dog should always be given unfettered and unrestricted access to fresh drinking water.
+Your dog should always be given unrestricted access to fresh drinking water.

 Exercise 🐕